 Master Trainers (MT's) are Hope Squad experts who provide training, advocacy, and Hope Squad support on a state and regional level.
-They sustain and preserve the integrity of the Hope Squad program and champion Hope Squad in their area.
+They sustain and preserve the integrity of the Hope Squad program and champion Hope Squads in their area.

 Dr. Gregory Hudnall

 Founder / CEO

 Dr. Hudnall is a former high school principal, student service director, and associate superintendent with the Provo City School District.
 In 1999 he created the Hope Community Task Force, focusing on community wide suicide prevention, intervention and postvention.
 In 2004, Dr. Hudnall and his team created the K-12 school based “peer-to-peer” suicide prevention program now known as Hope Squad.
 Learn more about Dr. Hudnall at: GregHudnall.com.

 Master Training Director